Robert-Ncube/Robert-Ncube/README.md

 **`Digital Craftsman (Developer/Musician/Actor/Writer)`**

 ****
-I'm an Afro front-end developer passionate about code, beats, words, and the spotlight.
+I'm an Afro **Full-Stack MOBILE & WEB Developer** passionate about code, beats, words, and the spotlight.
 I thrive on turning coffee into code.
-Whether it’s React, JavaScript, or a dash of HTML/CSS, I’m all about building sleek projects from the ground up and solving real-world problems.
+Whether it’s React/Native, JavaScript, or a dash of HTML/CSS, I’m all about building sleek projects from the ground up and solving real-world problems.
 My commits?
 As frequent as my coffee refills.
 When I’m not pushing pixels, I’m dropping bars.
 Hip-hop is my heartbeat, and my rhymes flow smoother than a well-optimized API call.
 My GitHub repo?
-It’s my mixtape—fork, remix, and vibe with it.
+It’s my mixtape—fork, remix, and i vibe with it.
 Words are my playground.
 From READMEs to scripts and novels, I craft narratives that captivate humans and compilers.
-Life’s a stage, and I’m the lead in my script.
-Whether it’s debugging or rehearsing lines, I bring my A-game.
+Life’s a stage, and I’m the lead in my own script.
+Whether it’s debugging or rehearsing lines, I bring my A-game with.

+`Hit Me let's make something amazing, TOGETHER!`

 [![Facebook](https://img.shields.io/badge/Facebook-%231877F2.svg?logo=Facebook&logoColor=white)](https://facebook.com/robert.malala.16)
 [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?logo=Instagram&logoColor=white)](https://instagram.com/robertncube_)